corda/corda-docs-portal/content/en/tutorials/corda/4.8/os/build-basic-cordapp/basic-cordapp-state.md

 ### Add the constructor

-Add a constructor to initalize the objects in the `AppleStamp` state.
+Add a constructor to initialize the objects in the `AppleStamp` state.

 If you're using IntelliJ, you can generate the constructor with a shortcut.